-Paggi and Nicholson (2012) provide a recent summary of literature on FMMOs, revealing that negative PPDs were not a focus of earlier research efforts.
-In the rare circumstances when they were observed, Jesse and Cropp (2008) explained, negative PPDs were a short-term consequence of sudden rally in manufacturing milk price, after beverage milk price for the month has already been determined.
-Stephenson and Novakovic (2020) explored how COVID-19 pandemic affected PPDs and milk prices and suggested that producer price differentials printed on milk checks may reflect milk price deductions not related to FMMO regulations, due to additional costs processors incurred because of disturbance to supply chains in the pandemic economy.
+Paggi and Nicholson (2013) provide a recent summary of literature on FMMO, revealing that negative PPD were not a focus of earlier research efforts.
+In the rare circumstances when they were observed, Jesse and Cropp (2008) explained, negative PPD were a shortterm consequence of sudden rally in manufacturing milk price, after beverage milk price for the month had already been determined.
+Stephenson and Novakovic (2020) explored how the COVID-19 pandemic affected milk prices and suggested that PPD on farm milk checks may reflect milk price deductions unrelated to FMMO regulations.
+Instead these deductions were largely due to additional costs processors incurred because of disturbance to supply chains in the pandemic economy.

-This paper makes three contributions.
-First, we develop a set of models based on formal FMMO accounting rules to quantify impacts of each factor contributing to PPD.
-This allows us to estimate long-term negative trends in PPDs due to the shrinking share of raw milk utilization in production of beverage milk products as well as the impact of USDA intervention programs introduced during the pandemic.
-Second, our paper is the first to derive conditions under which negative PPDs can persist for many months.
-Finally, we use the modelling framework to evaluate several policy reform proposals currently being contemplated.
+This research makes 3 primary contributions.
+First, we develop a set of models based on formal FMMO accounting rules to quantify effects of factors contributing to PPD.
+This allows us to estimate long-term negative trends in PPD due to the shrinking share of raw milk usage in production of beverage milk products, as well as the effect of USDA intervention programs introduced during the pandemic.
+Second, this work is the first to our knowledge to derive conditions under which negative PPD can persist for many months.
+Finally, the modeling framework is used to evaluate several policy reform proposals.